jackjoe/ex_activity/README.md

 ## License

-MIT License.
-Copyright 2017 Jack+Joe.
+ExActivity is Copyright © 2017 Jack+Joe.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.